temporalio/documentation/docs/external-resources.md

 - [Mitchell Hashimoto](https://twitter.com/mitchellh/status/1316510643030114304?s=20), Hashicorp

-    > "So every "cluster create" is a long-running Cadence operation.
+    > So every "cluster create" is a long-running Cadence operation.
 Once complete, this kicks of a variety of Cadence workflows _per cluster_ that run forever until it is destroyed. **This lets you have a central "event loop" per cluster.** For example: a "snapshot" triggers an event in the main event loop for a cluster, which ensures that no other ops (upgrades, etc.) are running at the same time, kicks off the snapshot job, then continues.
+    >
-We have long (multi-day/week) sleeps in the main event loop that wake up to renew TLS certs.
+    > We have **long (multi-day/week) sleeps** in the main event loop that wake up to renew TLS certs.
 And if any of the Cadence workers die, they come back up and continue right where they left off.
-Really just amazing technology.
-There's some great talks out there by the creators.
-An example use case they had (its out of Uber) was: every single driver on Uber has a long-running workflow that triggers monthly/bi-weekly to pay them, for example.
-Just super cool stuff."

 - [Software Delivery Building Blocks at Datadog](https://www.youtube.com/watch?v=eWFpl-nzGsY&feature=youtu.be) by Jacob LeGrone and Kevin Devroede (Datadog) (starting at 6min 30s)

+    > Temporal lets [Datadog]:
+    >
-    > Temporal lets you: 1) write "fault oblivious" stateful control flow and business logic, int he programming language of your choice, 2) respond to external events, 3) support very long running operations, 4) Communicate with 3rd party services
+    > 1. write "fault oblivious" stateful control flow and business logic, in the programming language of your choice,
+    > 2. respond to external events,
+    > 3. support very long running operations,
+    > 4. Communicate with 3rd party services

 - [Building Reliable Workflows: Cadence as a Fallback for Event-Driven Processing](https://doordash.engineering/2020/08/14/workflows-cadence-event-driven-processing/) by Alan Lin (DoorDash)